GuiDev-01/orion-jobs-ai/README.md

 **Made with ❤️ for the developer community**

-*Transform your career journey with intelligent automation*
+*Navigate your career journey with AI-powered precision*